max1220/lxc-guide/setup_vm.md

 $ROOTFS = Inside the rootfs of the VM
   To access files in your rootfs from your unpriviledged user, you need a uidmap'ed shell.
   Read: https://s3hh.wordpress.com/2013/03/07/experimenting-with-user-namespaces/
+  You could also just modify the files as root.
 $VMNAME = Name of VM
 $GATEWAY = Gateway IP(192.168.100.1)
 $NAMESERVERS = Nameservers, seperated by " "
-  You can get this using: "echo $(cat /etc/resolv.conf | grep "nameserver" | tr "\n" " ")"
+  You can get this using: "cat /etc/resolv.conf | grep "nameserver"
-$NAMESERVER = Single nameserver
-  Just take one of the command from above; this is overwritten automaticly later

 New VM
  * "lxc-create -t download -n $VMNAME"